Find a Law Firm

-FAQs for the Family Building Society Conveyancing Panel
+FAQs : The Family Building Society Solicitor Panel

 Do most lenders operate their own panel of solicitors?

 Many lenders do operate a restricted conveyancing panel but a lot of lenders allow any solicitors to join their panel so long as they meet their criteria.
 Each lender sets their own criteria.
 For example the Family Building Society conveyancing panel requirements are different to Family Building Society’s conveyancing panel criteria.

 My existing mortgage is with Family Building Society.
 My uncle retired last week and wants to pay off my mortgage.
 After Family Building Society is paid, I want to transfer the property to my mother's name; How long does the process take?
 Do we need two separate solicitors on the Family Building Society conveyancing panel?
 I do not intend to live at the property once the Family Building Society mortgage is discharged.

 You will need a solicitor but they need not be on the Family Building Society conveyancing panel.
 You will need a solicitor to draw up the transfer and to deal with the Land Registry formalities.
 The only thing you need to consider is that by selling at an undervalue so ask your lawyer about the implications.
 There could be an inheritance tax issue if you die within 7 years of this.
 As the property is your main residence you need not pay CGT but you should speak with your accountants in any event.